cbmr-data/cbmr-data.github.io/esrum/_sources/services/r_troubleshooting.rst.txt

    Testing labeling
    Testing later

-Locate the error messages like the one shown above in the output and and reinstall the affected libraries using the ``install.packages`` command:
+Locate the error messages like the one shown above in the output and reinstall the affected libraries using the ``install.packages`` command:

 .. code:: shell